What is orchestration?

 Example of Benefit: A news website that receives variable traffic can benefit from cloud server scalability to handle spikes during major events without compromising performance.

-The choice between hosting and cloud server depends on the specific needs of your company.
-While hosting is more suitable for websites with standard needs and limited budget, cloud server offers flexibility, scalability and superior performance for complex applications and high traffic.
+The choice between hosting and cloud servers depends on your business's specific needs.
+While hosting is best suited for websites with standard needs and a limited budget, cloud servers offer flexibility, scalability, and superior performance for complex applications and high traffic.

 Security and Compliance